AdobeDocs/commerce-pwa-studio/src/pages/guides/project/tools-libraries/index.md

 ![tools and technology overview](images/pwa-tools-technology-overview.png)

-To work with the utilities provided by the Magento PWA Studio project, you should be familiar with the tools and libraries listed in the following table:
+To work with the utilities provided by the PWA Studio project, you should be familiar with the tools and libraries listed in the following table:

 |                           |  Contributor  | Frontend developer | Sysadmin/Devops/Backend developer |
 | ------------------------- | :-----------: | :----------------: | :-------------------------------: |